16 to 18 ESOL Level 1

-You will be continually assessed by your teacher throughout the programme, and those ready to sit exams (nationally recognised qualifications) will be offered the opportunity to do so in December and June.
-You will also have the opportunity to gain nationally recognised qualifications in ICT/Computers, Mathematics, PSD and in the vocational areas.
+You will be continually assessed by your teacher throughout the programme, and those ready to sit exams (nationally recognised qualifications) will be offered the opportunity to do so in December, March and June.
+You will also have the opportunity to gain nationally recognised qualifications in ICT/Computers, Mathematics, Work Skills, Business Administration and Public Services.

 Where can I go next?

-You can progress to higher level ESOL programmes, apply for one of the many other courses in college, or go on to employment.
+You can progress to other vocational courses in college, or go on to employment.